Laniaketer/github-slideshow/_posts/0000-01-02-Laniaketer.md

+layout:slide
-layout:"Welcome to our second file"
+title:"Welcome to our second file"

 your text:
 using the left arrow to go back